stolostron/rhacm-docs/_pages/gen_availability_tasks.md

 7. Change the _Product status_ from **Unpublished** to **Published**.
 8. Click **Save** to save the changes.

+## Publishing support matrices

+1. Publish MCE matrix at MCE GA, then update the previous matrix references with the newest version.
+2. Publish ACM matrix at ACM GA, then update the previous matrix references with the newest version.
+3. Double check that all links work in the documentation.
+4.
 ## Request support matrix link update on product page

 This was something that we had to update but is now handled through an issue with more process attached.